 820:261.
-NURSING IN A SOCIAL ORDER.
-4 credits.
+Nursing in a Social Order, 4 credits.
 Prerequisite, by permission.
 This course includes a survey of the major historical, philosophical, and sociological factors which have affected nursing.

 820:271-272.
 General Nursing.
+8 credits each quarter.
+Sequential.

 Prerequisite, by permission.
 Fundamental concepts are applied to all nursing conditions and situations within the whole health field, local, national and international health problems.
 A resolution of health problems is based on the understanding of the uniqueness of the human person and his behavior in health and illness.
 Knowledge and skills needed by nurses in any clinical setting are emphasized; i.e., interviewing, administering treatments, hygiene and comfort measures.